DigitalState/camunda-worker-vertx/README.md

 ## How to Use it

 1. Open terminal into root of repo: run `docker-compose up --build`
-1. It will take a few seconds for camundaBPM to startup and Vertx.
+1. It will take a few seconds for camundaBPM and Vertx to startup.
+Watch the terminal for progress.
 1. deploy the BPMN file to camunda (`localhost:8055/engine-rest`).
 [See the CURL statement and BPMN file](./docs/camunda-deployment)
 1. Through the Camunda tasklist (`localhost:8055/camunda/app/tasklist`), start an instance of the process "External Task Test".
 You should see a running instance afterwards in the Camunda Cockpit.
 1. In your browser go to: `localhost:8081/get-tasks`.
 This is the Vertx server route that will tell vertx instance to check camunda for tasks.